 By definition, the residual training effect refers to the “retention of changes induced by systematic workloads beyond a certain period after cessation of training.”
 And this is usually connected with detraining when training is stopped.
 For example, to put it in perspective, for how long you can see the benefits related to the cardiovascular capacity and speed, once you stop running or doing specific speed workouts.
 At this instance, probably you will see some benefits related to your cardiovascular capacity even after three weeks.
 However, you can say goodbye to your speed (or explosive strength) after a week or two of no specific speed training.

-This idea of residual training effect is something that puts many challenges when developing an annual training plan and can be considered as one of the negative sides of BP approach.
-For this reason, it is imperative to get familiar with the duration and the physiological background of the residual training effect for different motor abilities after cessation of training.
+This idea of residual training effect is something that puts many challenges when developing an annual training plan and can be considered as one of the negative sides of the BP approach.
+Because of this, it is imperative to get familiar with the duration and the physiological background of the residual training effect for different motor abilities after cessation of training.
 This is something I will focus on in the future posts where I will elaborate on each mesocycle (accumulation, transformation, and realization) individually.

 What about you?